 Floodplains are low land areas that are located next to rivers, streams, and lakes.
 Floodplains provide natural filtration of pollutants and provide breeding and feeding areas for wildlife.
 During increased rain and snow activity floodplains store rainwater, melted snowfall, and reduce flooding in surrounding areas.
 It is important to allow the floodplain to carry and store floodwaters in order to protect human life and property from flood damage and this is why Howard County does not allow building in the floodplain.

 Dumping into our floodplains via the streams and rivers is a violation of Howard County Code Section 18.205 - Obstruction, damage and drainage and Section 18.502 - Prohibited discharges and illicit connections.
 Even grass clippings and branches that are dumped in the streams can accumulate and block the channels.
-When you expect a heavy rain or snow event, check that your local stormdrains are clear of debris.
+When you expect a heavy rain or snow event, check that your local stormdrains are clear of debris including accumulations of leaves.
 This will prevent water from backing up causing localized flooding.
 In Howard County, there are scattered areas that occasionally flood.
 They include, but are not limited to Main Street, Elkridge, and Allview Estates.
-Click on the link for roads that frequently flood in Howard County.
-Frequently Flooded Roads
+Click on the link Frequently Flooded Roads for roads that frequently flood in Howard County.

 Residents should consider buying a National Oceanic and Atmospheric Administration (NOAA) weather radio that broadcasts continuous weather information on a frequency that is not heard on a regular radio.
 The NOAA radio can provide weather updates and keep you informed of weather hazards.
 More information about NOAA radios.